adammertel/Leaflet.Control.Select/README.md

 * download the dist folder (or build it by yourself)
 * include original leaflet library (js and css)
-* include leaflet.control.select.js and leaflet.control.select.css
+* include leaflet.control.select.js and leaflet.control.select.css from dist folder
 * include [font awesome](https://fontawesome.com/)

 ## How to develop